I’m one of those people who considers themselves to have grown up on the internet.

 I moved from place to place, art website to art website, trying to find a place where my now burgeoning art career could be seen and appreciated.
 I left DeviantArt, and I joined Tumblr and Twitter.
 I met wonderful friends on these new websites, but I was sucked into so much more drama than I ever could conceptualize.
 I learned about being transgender, but at the same time, I felt vulnerable as social media sites decided taking pot shots at different LGBTQ+ identities was funny.
 And as my previous communities disappated into the internet, I lost contact with many people.
 Some I found again on twitter, but who knows if they still remembered me?
 I don’t know.

-But I was getting more and more fed up with the modern internet -- Tumblr's porn ban chased away so many community members and has put trans women on the plank ever since, Twitter is consistently shooting itself in the foot, and all other alternatives seem to have one fatal flaw that turns me off.
+But I was getting more and more fed up with the modern internet – Tumblr’s porn ban chased away so many community members and has put trans women on the plank ever since, Twitter shot itself in its foot and while I enjoy Bluesky, its not the same.
 I just wanted a place to show my art and share a community with others like myself, but again and again I was shown that the modern internet would not let anything like that succeed.

 I missed the old web.
 I missed Suta-Raito.
 I missed oekakis and their insular art communities they hosted.
 I wanted my own website, free of all these startups that try to reinvent the wheel when the old web was just fine.